UnmappedStack/SpecOS/README.md

 SpecOS is a 32 bit operating system kernel for x86 processors, still in quite early stages, written in (questionable quality) C. It is (not very) powerful.

+It uses a monolithic kernel, because I like having everything in one place.
+This may take some inspiration from other operating systems, but it is **not UNIX based**.

+See some of the resources I used for learning, as well as some other OS projects that I think are pretty amazing in [resources.md](https://github.com/jakeSteinburger/SpecOS/blob/main/resources.md).
+There's also a few unsolicited OS development opinions of mine in there (:

 ## Building and running
 This works best on Linux (Mac should also be fine).
 If you're using Windows, it's best to use WSL.
 ### To compile